 Google, in a post to its Inside Search blog, has just announced that third-party Google Now cards are on the way.
 Something users (and developers) have been curious about since the predictive assistant's inception is finally getting some exploration, as Google teams up with "30+ developers" to bring users cards covering everything from Pandora suggestions to Lyft ride prices.

 Google says the new cards will be rolling out over the next few weeks, and provides a bunch of examples on the Google Now landing page.
+The lineup already includes lots of notable names such as Runtastic, Hootsuite, Zillow, the Guardian, the Economist, Shazam, Instacart, TripAdvisor and lots more.
 Read More

 Nyko, best known for making the slightly less solid and slightly less expensive console controllers you buy to save money, is getting into the Android game.
 Literally.
 Working with mobile gaming force of nature, NVIDIA, the peripherals company aims to bring "physical and familiar controls" to tablet games that run on NVIDIA processors, including, but more importantly not limited to, the Tegra 3.